 Regular updates will be included in NZPOCS to incorporate new LOINC codes for COVID-19 related tests.
-New Zealand laboratories are advised to use the new codes in reporting COVID-19 test results.
+New Zealand laboratories are advised to use the new codes when reporting COVID-19 test results.

 Regenstrief Institute has created these ‘special use’ codes in response to the pandemic.
 The codes are deemed ‘in development’ and are subject to change prior to inclusion in a public release.

-For the specific COVID-19 tests that have been added to NZPOCS, refer to:
+For all COVID-19 tests that have been added to NZPOCS, refer to:

 See the LOINC website for more information on the COVID-19 test codes.

 View the changes from previous NZPOCS releases in the spreadsheets below:

 - New Zealand Pathology Observation Code Set - Changes as at 27 March 2020 (Excel, 43 KB)

 - New Zealand Pathology Observation Code Set - Changes as at 1 August 2019 (Excel, 38 KB)

 - New Zealand Pathology Observation Code Set - Changes as at 1 April 2017 (Excel, 208 KB)

 Regular updates to NZPOCS will be published in April and October every year.